hazcod/maclaunch/README.md

 # maclaunch

-Lists and controls your macOS startup items and their startup policy.
+Lists and controls all your macOS startup items and their startup policy.

 Take back control of your macOS system!